hazelcast/hazelcast-jet/site/docs/enterprise/installation.md

 ---

 Hazelcast Jet Enterprise requires a license key to run.
-You can get a 30-day trial license from [Hazelcast website](https://hazelcast.com/download).
+You can get a 30-day trial license from the [Hazelcast website](https://hazelcast.com/download).

 ## Download Hazelcast Jet